loopandlearn/news/docs/old/2023-09-17.md

 * Can there be more than one settings profile in Loop?
     * [Facebook Post](https://www.facebook.com/groups/LOOPandLEARN/posts/3514785315444614/)

-* When I eat carbs for a low, should those carbs be entered into Loop?
+* When I eat carbs to treat low glucose, should those carbs be entered into Loop?
     * [Facebook Post](https://www.facebook.com/groups/LOOPandLEARN/posts/3517072585215887/)

 ## Enhancements to Profiles Customization